sazaniDeveloper/python-automation-scripts/Wifi_SSID/Readme.md

-This Python program lists all the Wifi SSIDs saved on the computer and asks the user for input which SSID to check what the password is.
+This Python script lists all saved Wi-fi SSIDs and their passwords using CMD commands in Windows.
+Libraries: subprocess, regex